scikit-build/moderncmakedomain/README.md

 BSD-3-Clause license.

 🚨🚨🚨
-Any issues you run into with this plugin must be reported to [Kitware][] 🚨🚨🚨
+Any issues you run into with this plugin must be reported to [Kitware][], unless they involve the packaging itself.
+The Python files exactly match the CMake source for the released version numbers.
+🚨🚨🚨

 # Installation